call518/MCP-OpenStack-Ops/README.md

 - ✅ **Docker Support**: Containerized deployment optimized for OpenStack Epoxy environments.
 - ✅ **Flexible Transport**: Support for both `stdio` and `streamable-http` transports with comprehensive logging.

+> ⚠️ **Compatibility Notice**: This MCP server is officially supported and tested on **OpenStack Epoxy (2025.1)** only.
+While it may work with other OpenStack releases (Dalmatian, Caracal, Bobcat, etc.), some API endpoints and features may not be fully compatible.
+For production environments, we strongly recommend using OpenStack Epoxy for optimal performance and reliability.
+>
+> 🚧 **Coming Soon**: Multi-version OpenStack API compatibility is under active development and will be added in upcoming releases to support broader OpenStack deployments.

 ---

 ## MCP Tools Available